MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleSheets.md

 ## Prerequisites

-Before you can use the Google Sheets connector, you must have a Google account and have access to the Google Sheet you are trying to connect to.
+Before you can use the Google Sheets connector, you must have a Google account and have access to the Google Sheet you're trying to connect to.

 ## Capabilities Supported

 * Import

 ## Connect to Google Sheets data from Power Query Desktop